acmsigsoft/EmpiricalStandards/docs/standards/Experiments.md

 - [ ]	reports manipulation checks
 - [ ]	pre-registration of hypotheses and design (where venue allows)
 - [ ]	clearly distinguishes evidence-based results from interpretations and speculation<sup><a class="footnote footnote_ref">3</a></sup>
+- [ ]	the experiment uses financial instead of non-financial incentives
 </checklist>

 ### Extraordinary Attributes